dkdimitrov/wscapi/README.md

 ```

-If the taxon status is not VALID you can fetch the valid one by calling this method with the link as an argument:
+If the taxon status is SYNONYM you can fetch the valid one by calling this method with the link as an argument:

 ```php
 $species = $wsc->fetchSpecies('016759');